Can Dry Fruits Actually Help Your Thyroid?

 Can I eat walnuts if I take thyroid medicine?

 Yes, but not at the same time.
-Walnuts can reduce absorption of levothyroxine.
+Walnuts can reduce absorption of levothyroxine by up to 20%.
 Take your medication first thing in the morning on an empty stomach, and eat walnuts at least 4 hours later — the afternoon is ideal.

 Is makhana good for thyroid?